Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 	dh $@
 ```

-- This file is _Makefile_ so make sure to:
-    - Mark it as executable `chmod u+x debian/rules`.
-    - Use only tabs for indentation.

 - The `dh` have many stages of the buils and you will see them all in the console once you start building your package.
-- If you need to override or extend parts of the `dh` build steps, here is how you do it:
+If you need to override or extend parts of the `dh` build steps, here is how you do it:

 ```makefile
 #!/usr/bin/make -f